Rantoniaina/copy-trade-telegram/README.md

 - Only displays and processes messages containing trading signals
 - Uses case-insensitive matching to ensure all relevant signals are captured
 - Supports mapping of symbols from message text to trading pairs
-- Provides separate mappings for trading pairs and stop loss identifiers
+- Provides separate mappings for trading pairs, stop loss, and take profit identifiers

 ### ⏱️ Position Timing

-Two position triggering modes are available:
+Three position triggering modes are available:

 - **ONCE**: Trigger a position only once per detected signal (default)
 - **EACH**: Trigger a position at regular intervals (e.g., every 5 minutes)
+- **TP_LENGTH**: Create as many positions as there are take profit levels in the signal (TP1, TP2, etc.)

-This allows flexible trading strategies based on signal persistence or timing requirements.
+This allows flexible trading strategies based on signal persistence, timing requirements, or take profit levels.

 ### 🛑 Stop Loss Modes